raumildhandhukia/nextnotes/README.md

 # 🗒 ️next-notes

-## A collaborative web app where users can share and edit notes in real-time.
+## A collaborative web app where users can share and make notes in real-time.

 🗒️ next-notes is a collaborative web application for note-taking, powered by Next.js and TipTap.